ramasbeinaty/cxunicorn-assessment/readme.md

 <br>

 ## Run Project
-__Note__: once migration is performed, a set of pre-defined users will be inserted into the db.
+__Note__ - once migration is performed, a set of pre-defined users will be inserted into the db.
 ```commandline
 uvicorn main:app --reload
 ```